opulencephp/docs/console.md

 This allows a user to separate multiple choices with a comma, eg "1,3".

 ## Style Elements
 RDev supports HTML-like style elements to perform basic output formatting like background color, foreground color, boldening, and underlining.
-IT does this by parsing the string into an *Abstract Syntax Tree*, and then converting each node in the tree into the appropriate ANSI codes.
+It does this by parsing the string into an *Abstract Syntax Tree*, and then converting each node in the tree into the appropriate ANSI codes.
 For example, writing:

 ```
 <b>Hello!</b>